al-mabsut/muslimah/contents/hanafi/en/9_ruling_of_tuhr.md

 ## Guidance

-- These are the days in which you are able to attain ritual purity (through Wudu/Ghusl) that enables you to perform your religious observances, such as:
+- These are the days in which you are able to attain ritual purity (through Wudu / Ghusl) that enables you to perform your religious observances, such as:
   - Prayer
   - Fasting (Ramadan as well as optional fasting)
   - Quran Recitation